 Aumet has developed a new improved efficiency engine model.
 The Z-engine from the Finnish company is a hybrid between a two- and four-stroke cycle, using single-fuel RCCI combustion.
 This concept allows the Z-engine to boast very high efficiency, especially at partial load and with almost zero NOX and particle emissions.
 Aumet says this is achieved by a high intercooling rate, which lowers the TDC compression temperature of the engine so that no NOX formation can take place.
 Regardless, Aumet claims fuel consumption comparable to that of a dual-fuel RCCI engine.

 Sam joined the UKi Media & Events automotive team in 2017, having recently graduated from the University of Brighton with a degree in journalism.
 For the newest addition to the editorial team, stepping into the assistant editor position signalled the start of a career in the subject he studied.
-In addition to his work on UKi’s automotive titles, Sam also contributes to Stadia, writing content for the magazine and website.
+Now deputy editor for Professional MotorSport World and Engine + Powertrain Technology International, Sam writes content for both of the magazines and websites.